WERE YOU NOT PAID BY YOUR EMPLOYER? CONTACT OUR WAGE AND HOUR ATTORNEYS LOS ANGELES

 Tips, Tip Pooling, and Tip Credits – How to Spot Illegal Practices

-As a waiter, waitress or barista you receive tips from satisfied customers daily.
+As a waiter, waitress, or barista, you receive tips from satisfied customers daily.
 Tips may be a bonus to your weekly or bi-weekly paycheck.
-As an employee, you should not only know your rights, but also rules pertaining to tips to ensure 1) you get paid fairly, 2) you are not unknowingly participating in illegal practices.
+As an employee, you should know your rights and rules about tips to ensure 1) you get paid fairly, 2) you are not unknowingly participating in illegal practices.
 The universal rule on tips is that they belong to you – not the employer.
 You are not legally required to give all your tips to the employer, but you can get paid less than minimum wage.
-The first step you can take to prevent exploitation, is educating yourself on laws regarding money from earned tips in this article.
+The first step you can take to prevent exploitation is educating yourself on laws regarding money from earned tips in this article.